 One of the great advantages of being a chef is the ability to take our skills and experiences to many different locations.

-As we progress our careersOpens in a new tab., we can select work venues which are more suited to our current stage of life.
-We may start off sailing the world but decide to settle down to work at a local restaurantOpens in a new tab. as we get older and have children etc.
+As we progress our careers, we can select work venues which are more suited to our current stage of life.
+We may start off sailing the world but decide to settle down to work at a local restaurant as we get older and have children etc.

 The options really are vast.
 By being conscientious and establishing a good reputation among our peers we will find the great jobs come to us that little bit easier.